nterreri/thesis/report/chapter4.md

 implementation relates to the integration with the external search engine component (Figure 4.5; code listing E.3 Appendix E).

-The modules it defers to extract a keyword from the system output message, perform a query with that keyword and then decorate the message with the result before returning this to the main façade.
+The modules it defers to extract keywords from the system output message, perform a query with the keywords and then decorate the message with the results before returning this to the main façade.
 We can see that the postprocessor subsystem is also defined within its own sub-package, currently using simple implementations aiming at extracting a single keyword from the system output message, then putting a single search query result back into the message[^notrivescript].

 [^notrivescript]: Note that RiveScript can achieve the same behaviour via macros.
-However, this approach decouples the integration with the external system from the chatbot package of choice (it does not matter if it is replaced in the future).
+However, this approach decouples the integration with the search engine from the chatbot package of choice (it does not matter if it is replaced in the future).
 Furthermore, it affords more control: the decorated system reply may be a complex object made of a message content and list of search results for the